 The Federal Government made an election promise to improve the rights of consumers and small businesses faced with unfair terms in standard forms of agreement (SFOAs).
-Seeking to make good on this, the Treasury Laws Amendments (More Competition, Better Prices) Act 2022 (UCT Act ) received Royal Assent and became law on 9 November 2022.
+Seeking to make good on this, the Treasury Laws Amendments (More Competition, Better Prices) Act 2022 (UCT Act ) received Royal Assent on 9 November 2022.
 The UCT Act amends the Australian Consumer Law (ACL), which is in Schedule 2 of the Competition and Consumer Act 2010.

 The ACCC Chair Gina Cass-Gottlieb welcomed in the changes as an overdue improvement,